jlamothe/match/README.md

 After which time, they can connect to the VM by with the command `vagrant ssh`.

+The project root will be mounted into `/vagrant` on this VM.

 Once the VM is no longer required, it ca be stopped with `vagrant halt` or removed from the system entirely with `vagrant destroy`.